Deepomatic/dmake/README.md

 ./install.sh
 ```

-After following the instructions, check that **DMake** is found by running:
+After following the instructions, check that **DMake** is found by running in a new shell:

 ```sh
 dmake --help